magnars/kaocha-runner.el/README.md

     The minimum height in lines of the output window when there are failing tests.

-- `kaocha-runner-details-win-max-height`
+- `kaocha-runner-output-win-max-height`

-    The maximum height in lines of the details window.
+    The maximum height in lines of the output window.

 ## License